Skip to main content

 • If the "databaseName" property is omitted or set to null, the server will use the default database name specified at login.

-The "ids" property is an array that contains a unique identifier for a row in a table.
+The "ids" property is an array.
+Each identifier in the array uniquely specifies a table row, indicating which records the action affects.
 Its default value is "null" but it is required if the "primaryKeys" property is "null" or not specified.

 • The "ids" property is mutually exclusive with the "primaryKeys" property meaning it is required when "primaryKeys" is omitted or an error is returned if both have values.